 Withdrawal Symptoms

-If someone has been drinking a lot for a long time and then stops, they may have withdrawal signs.
-These may include Anxiety, Tremors, Nausea, Vomiting, Headache, Insomnia, Seizures, and Delirium tremens (DTs).
+If you have been drinking a lot for a long time and then stop, you may have withdrawal signs, including Anxiety, Tremors, Nausea, Vomiting, Headache, Insomnia, Seizures, and Delirium tremens (DTs).

-During my time working at a rehabilitation center, I had the privilege of witnessing firsthand the struggles that patients face during their alcohol rehab journeys.
-One memorable patient, let’s call her Sarah, demonstrated remarkable resilience in overcoming withdrawal symptoms.
+During my time working at a rehabilitation center, I had the privilege of witnessing firsthand the struggles that patients face during alcohol rehab journeys.

 Medical Complications